<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Moreover, excessive self-control can induce a mindset where spending is "what irresponsible people do".

-Ask yourself, is it hard for you to spend money?
+Question: Is it hard for you to spend money?

 3. Spending decreases as you age